To request a rent statement, contact your local branch. Contact details can be found here.

 You can also get lots of useful advice and support – about benefits, paying your rent and much more – from Citizens Advice: www.citizensadvice.org.uk.

-If you get behind with your rent payments, you will build up arrears on your account.
+If you don't pay your rent or fall behind with your payments, you will build up arrears on your account.

 We take this very seriously and could take legal action to recover rent arrears owing to us.
 This could lead to you being evicted from your home.